 Cyprus Rally History

 The Cyprus Rally was first held in 1970.
 Back then, it was a long, rough, tough and ultimately destructive event, with unattainable average speeds and controls placed to extract maximum time penalties.
 However, it was efficiently organised and overseas visitors enjoyed the warm hospitality and genuine friendliness of the event.
-Despite suffering a two-year gap (1974/75) in the aftermath of the Turkish invasion, the rally quickly climbed the European coefficients, reaching coefficient 3 in 1978.
+The rally quickly climbed the European coefficients, reaching coefficient 3 in 1978.
 1982 saw the Cyprus Rally promoted to the top level in Europe and it went on to become one of the elite when coefficient 20 was devised in 1988.
 From then, the goal was the World Championship.
-This happened in 2000 when the Cyprus organisers were thrown in at the deep end.
+This happened in 2000 when the Cyprus organizers were thrown in at the deep end.
 With just four months in which to put everything together, when the rally was taken into the WRC as a last-minute replacement for the China Rally.

 1970 and Hannu Mikkola was the star the first year but he failed to finish - engine failure forced him to retire his Ford Escort halfway through - and the winners were the three-man Anglo-Cypriot crew of Victor Zachariades, Loris Ellinas and Roger Fisher.